Skip to Content

 This is a collection of the best coffee cakes made by your favorite bloggers.
 As the weather is changing and the temperatures drop, I thought it would be nice to create a collection of coffee cake recipes for you to enjoy.

 Get in the kitchen and bake at least one recipe for the weekend.
-Have it for breakfast or snack on it with a cup of coffee.
+Have it for breakfast or a snack with a cup of coffee.
 Life is too short not to have cake once in a while.

 And if you are looking for gluten-free recipes, I also created another article with a collection of gluten-free coffee cakes, just for you!
 See?
 There is no excuse now not to bake something for the weekend. 🙂